Ukraine's President Zelenskiy rejects prime minister's resignation | DW | 17.01.2020

-The PM's offer to resign came after he was caught on tape apparently criticizing former comedian President Zelenskiy for his lack of knowledge.
-The Ukrainian president later said he would give Honchurak a second chance.
+The prime minister's offer to resign came after leaked audio appeared to show him criticize President Zelenskiy, a former comedian, for his lack of knowledge.
+Zelenskiy later said he would give Honchurak a second chance.

 Ukrainian President Volodymyr Zelenskiy rejected the resignation of Prime Minister Oleksiy Honcharuk on Friday.